rundeck/docs/docs/administration/runner/index.md

 ::::

 :::tip
 To enable the Runner features you have to add the following property in `rundeck-config.properties` file and restart the Process Automation cluster or instance.
-The setting is already on by default for docker installs since 4.5.0, and also on by default for Runbook Automation.
+This feature has been enabled on Docker installations since v4.5.0 and is also enabled by default for Runbook Automation.
 ```
 rundeck.feature.runner.enabled=true
 ```